-Static positioning and equipoise operations in the paradigm occur in detached time.
-In other words, in a system that conforms to Hooke's Law and Newton's Third Law, movements between equipoise positions and measurements of the holding force at various equipoise positions can be re-ordered, re-scheduled and reversed without changing results.
+Static positioning and equipoise operations in the Hooke's Law paradigm occur in detached time.
+In other words, movements between equipoise positions and measurements of the holding force at various equipoise positions can be re-ordered and re-scheduled without changing results and for any movement between equipoise positions, there is a reversal movement that combines with the original movement to make a null movement.